Croy, North Lanarkshire: Croy Miners Welfare Club and other amenities

 In 2002 the Croy Miners Welfare Charitable Society received a grant from the National Lottery Community Fund of £500,000.
 The grant was used to demolish the old Croy Miners Welfare Club and build a large multi-functional leisure facility to house several of the area's groups and societies.
 Those using the building included the Croy Historical Society, Croy Silver Band, and the Croy Male Voice Choir.
 Despite the sizable investment, the club suddenly closed its doors and declared insolvency without warning in 2012.
 The reason for this is not known and the building remains closed to date.
 The club's legal status is currently classed as dissolved and reports indicate the building is to be put up for sale in the near future.

 Other amenities in the village include a newsagents/post office, Chinese takeaway, Indian takeaway, bakery, barbershop, and Salon.
-The village once had a pub named the Celtic Tavern, later known as The Croy Tavern, but this ceased trading in the early 2000s and was eventually demolished.
-A car wash now stands in its place.